 You can also elect to self-insure.
 If you do this, you must have been in business in Alaska for at least five years, have a safety/loss control program, employ at least 100 people in Alaska and elsewhere, and have a net worth of over $10 million (these requirements may be achieved through a parent company).
 If you qualify and are interested, you’ll need to apply using Form 07-6129.

 Alaska also has special funds set up for workers who do not have an insured employer, commercial fishermen, and employees who are physically impaired permanently.

 Minimum Wage Laws in Alaska

-Alaska’s minimum wage for 2022 is $10.34 an hour.
+Alaska’s minimum wage for 2023 is $10.85 per hour.
 It’s been slowly increasing this rate but does not list future rates.
 Also, note that Alaska does not allow a tip credit against the state minimum wage for tipped employees.

 Did you know?